Yelp/paasta/docs/source/isolation.rst

   * API Server: Exposes the Kubernetes API.
 It is the front-end for the Kubernetes control plane.
   * Scheduler: Responsible for distributing workloads across multiple nodes.
   * Controller Manager: Responsible for regulating the state of the cluster.
-  * etcd: Consistent and highly-available key value store used as Kubernetes' backing store for all cluster data.

 Worker nodes are the machines that run the workload.
 Each worker node runs the following components to manage the execution and networking of containers: